huangminghuang/hpp-proto/docs/Code_Generation_Guide.md

     - PROTOC_OUT_DIR: Output directory for generated source files.
 Defaults to CMAKE_CURRENT_BINARY_DIR.
     - PROTOS: List of proto schema files.
 If omitted, then every source file ending in proto of TARGET will be used.
     - PLUGIN_OPTIONS: A comma-separated string forwarded to the protoc-gen-hpp plugin to customize code generation.
 Options include:
-        * `root_namespace=`: Prepends a root namespace to the generated code, in addition to the package namespace.
+        * `namespace_prefix=`: Specifies a namespace prefix to be added to the generated C++ code, in addition to the package namespace.
-        * `top_directory=`:  Prepends a directory to all import dependencies.
+        * `directory_prefix=`:  Prepends a directory to all import dependencies.
         * `proto2_explicit_presence=`: For Proto2 only, makes optional scalar fields implicitly present except for specified scopes.
 This option can be specified multiple times.
 For example: the option `proto2_explicit_presence=.pkg1.msg1.field1,proto2_explicit_presence=.pkg1.msg2` instructs the code generator that explicit presence is only applicable for the `field1` of `pkg1.msg1` and all fields of `pkg1.msg2`.
         * `non_owning`: Generates non-owning messages.